Solution for avoiding bone graft for dental implants

 Not enough bone?

-If you have been told that you may not have enough bone for dental implants do not despair!
+If you have been told that you may not have enough bone for dental implants, then Basal implants is the solution!

 Implant dentistry has evolved and come to a full circle regarding the need of bone grafting.
 In the early years of implant dentistry, bone grafting was extensively used for any bone volume deficiency.
-Today with the highly successful basal implants, short implants (Bicon implants 5 mm length), pterygoid implants and Zygomatic implants the indications for bone augmentation are no more.
+Today with the highly successful basal implants and pterygoid implants the indications for bone augmentation are no more.
 For these techniques native or original cortical bone is more than enough.
 It is not only enough for implant placement but also for immediate loading.

 Bone grafting is almost extinct!